tickreyiz/hackatime-setup/README.md

 # Hackatime Installer

 A simple installer for Hackatime!
+Now usable with Nix package manager!

 ## Running the installer